 On October 19, 1987, the Dow Jones Industrial Average (DJIA) dropped 22.6% in one day.
 The crash became known as Black Monday, and it led to regulators putting in place the first-ever stock market circuit breakers.

-But the circuit breakers put in place back in the 1980s look quite different than they do today.
+But the circuit breakers back in the 1980s look pretty different than they do today.
 That’s because regulators continue to update the circuit breakers to better cope with the market changes, which are usually heavily driven by technology.

 If you’re a trader during a time of significant market movement and you can’t place trades, what exactly should you do?

-Just like an electrical circuit breaker, a stock market circuit breaker attempts to allow time for things to cool off - take advantage of the halt in trading to do just that.
+Like an electrical circuit breaker, a stock market circuit breaker attempts to allow time for things to cool off – take advantage of the halt in trading.

 Data-based, thoughtful decisions will almost certainly pay off more in the long run than panic-driven selling.
 While we all know this on an intellectual level, it’s far harder to act rationally when you’re watching stocks dive.
-That’s why a halt in trading is an excellent opportunity to catch your breath and decide on your next move.
+A halt in trading is an excellent opportunity to catch your breath and decide on your next move.
 A key consideration is the time frame you’re working with.

 If you’re a day trader, the high levels of volatility may provide opportunities.
 If you’re a long-term investor, the volatility of a single day may have little to no impact on your trading decisions.